allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 > GraphQL provides a complete and understandable description of the data in your API,
 > gives clients the power to ask for exactly what they need and nothing more [...].

-From that definition we can learn the first way to speed up our application:
-Ask only for this information that you need.
-It is so obvious, though, we won’t expand this thought but focus on some more complex ideas.
 GraphQL sends the information through standard TCP connection (mostly HTTP).
 There is only one entry point and all needed information is sent in a request param or body.
+In contrast to the REST API, where we often fetch fields that we won't use, in GraphQL we can ask and compute only the useful ones.
+This key feature gives us the first and most important way to speed up our application: Ask only for this information that you need.

 There are three key concepts that we should be aware of: